-These can occur for a number of different reasons, this could be from external knocks and bumps or from wear and tear caused by the age of the vehicle.
+These can occur for a number of different reasons from external knocks and bumps or from wear and tear caused by the age of the vehicle.

-By bringing your car to Sixers Group, we can inspect the condition of your vehicle's exhaust and advise and quote if there is an issue.
-SImply drop your
+By booking your car in to Sixers Group, we can inspect the condition of your vehicle's exhaust and advise and quote if there is an issue.

 What does an exhaust actually do?